alicelambda/blag/content/ml/deepqlearning.md

 The total predicted reward for a given action.

 Memory:
-A list that keeps tracks of: the State before an action, the action taken, the reward expercienced after that action, the next state.
+A list that keeps tracks of: the state before an action, the action taken, the reward expercienced after that action was taken, the state after the action.

 Prediction Network:
 The neural network that decides the playing actions.